-- You are covered under a family plan (as a subscriber or dependent): Your remaining sick leave credits will be transferred to your surviving spouse or eligible dependents. - You are on a single plan: Your credits will not transfer and will be lost. - Your credits are escrowed: Your surviving spouse or eligible dependents may use the credits to pay for Group Health Insurance Program premiums if they had comparable coverage during escrow and were covered under the Group Health Insurance Program in the past.
+- You are covered under a family plan (as a subscriber or dependent): Your remaining sick leave credits will be transferred to your surviving spouse or eligible dependents. - You are on a single plan: Your credits will not transfer and will be lost. - Your credits are escrowed: Your credits will be passed on to your surviving spouse or eligible dependents if they maintain comparable coverage while the sick leave credits are escrowed.